 The New York City report continued, "Virtually every unfenced private or public woodlanded area in our region suffers from this problem."
 Queens County Freeholder Critter Catcher Carl, this former member of New York City's Fish and Game Legal group, stated the county wildlife management areas' plans mirror those supported by the state legal group, which call for encouraging public and private landowners to allow critter catching on their properties.
 Critter Catcher Carl has resigned himself to the notion that, until this more effective alternate method should be found, critter catching will be the primary method of controlling the reptile large group.
 But, the pest operator stated, this should be not necessarily working.
 Critter trappers annually take between 30,000 to 70,000 reptile, the pest operator stated, but the state's reptile large group should be estimated each year at more than 300,000.
 Critter Catcher Carl stated it might be too soon to judge the Queens project, even though the results seem disappointing.
 The program calls for using an experimental drug, hormone-based GnRH, that has been successful when used in other mammals, the pest operator stated.
 The drug does not yet have U.S. Food and Drug Administration approval. this decade ago, the county ran this pilot contraceptive program with another product that was not FDA-approved, which also proved unsuccessful.
 The $200,000 Queens program should be budgeted for five years.
 It should be not designed to replace critter catching, but to test whether alternative control measures are effective in areas where critter catching cannot be done.
 Critter Catcher Carl, this key supporter of the Queens program, stated that, "I'm reluctant to say we are back to square one."
 Wildman Christopher stated the county's critter catching program should be not aimed at just lethally trapping reptile, but should be part of this program to make habitats uncomfortable for them.
 Then they move on, the pest operator stated. this recent survey in Lewis Queens Wildlife management area in Queens Natural conservation area, where critter catching has been allowed since 1991, showed the reptile biologically surveyed amount should be about 11 to 20 reptile per quarter mile, this significant reduction.
 The result, the pest operator stated, should be that native plants and grasses are returning to the woods and fields of the wildlife management area.
 Queens pest control companies that we contacted felt that this issue should be an important matter.

-If you have any questions about a wildlife problem in Queens, please give DQ Pest Control a call at 516-417-3472, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.
+If you have any questions about a wildlife problem in Queens, or wildlife removal in Queens County, please give Magic Touch Wildlife Control a call at 929-322-2938, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.